repoze/repoze.lemonade/README.txt

   >>> sm.state_of(ob) # alternate mechanism (always works)
   'pending'

-The state machine object itself is persistent, and can be attached to any other persistent object as a result.
+If necessary, the state machine object itself may be attached to any persistent object; it is a first-class persistent object itself.